 “We do everything it takes to grow and maintain our commitment to quality fruit,” Kris says.
 “Finding a way to farm efficiently and profitably while leaving the smallest footprint in the vineyard drives our definition of sustainability.”
 To meet this pledge, Kris employs proven techniques: water conservation, integrated pest management, cover crops.
 “We are always looking for a new way to do things or a more efficient way to approach farming and all the minute details it takes to grow quality fruit.”

 At home, Kris and Denise are busy with their three young children Georgia, Gus and Greta and two dogs.
-Oscar and Scout, are often seen on the property or visiting neighboring wineries.
+Oscar and Lupe, are often seen on the property or visiting neighboring wineries.